 All you have to do is scroll through your Facebook newsfeed to see every opinion all over the map.
 Everyone is convinced they’re right and anyone who opposes them are idiots!
 It’s exhausting at best.
-We must remember the same Jesus who loved and died for disabled veterans, babies, animal foster families, and the candidate for President you support, also died for the Picnic Table Evangelists, abortionists, Bruce/Caitlyn Jenner, cop and lion killers, and the candidate for President you can’t stand.
-God’s love transcends the latest media hype, and it reaches to the lowest depths of humanity.
+We must remember the same Jesus who loved and died for disabled veterans, babies, animal foster families, and the candidate for President you support, also died for the Picnic Table Evangelists, abortionists, LGBTQ people, cop killers, people who drink alcohol, divorced people (that’s me), and the candidate for President you can’t stand.
+God’s love transcends the latest media hype, and it reaches to what you consider the lowest depths of humanity.

-I’ve had many desks in many offices in the past 18 years, but this one framed quote has remained to remind me of my life’s mission every day:
+I’ve had many desks in many offices over years, but this one framed quote has remained to remind me of my life’s mission every day:

 All that matters is God and people.
 My life’s desire — to serve them both in the most effective way possible.
 To submit my weaknesses to a God without limitations, knowing as an end result, they become my greatest strengths, because in those areas I can’t rely on my “pieced together inadequacy” but rather on the perfection of His adequacy.
 In His sovereignty.
 His will.
 His plan.
 His timing.
 His love.” — Libba Maddrey